 According to Günderrode, the world we experience is thus comprised of entities that participate in a cycle of formation and destruction which, at all its stages, manifests the principle of life, just in different ways and forms.

 Günderrode applies this model of living and dying to all entities, including objects we usually think of as devoid of life.
 For Günderrode, living beings such as plants and animals are only higher life-forms that exist on a continuum with supposedly inanimate objects.
-The beings that we think of as alive have developed from less animated forms of life through the process of repeated combination, dissolution and recombination which, Günderrode claims, gradually increases the “life” of the elements and, through these, of the whole:
+The beings that we think of as alive have developed from less animated forms of life through the process of repeated combination, dissolution, and recombination, which, Günderrode claims, gradually increases the “life” of the elements and, through these, of the whole:

-[E]ach mortal gives back to the earth a raised, more developed elemental life, which it cultivates further in ascending forms, and the organism, by assimilating ever more developed elements, must become ever more perfect and universal.
+Each mortal gives back to the earth a raised, more developed elemental life, which it cultivates further in ascending forms, and the organism, by assimilating ever more developed elements, must become ever more perfect and universal.
 Thus the All [Allheit] comes to life through the downfall of the particular, and the particular survives immortally in the All whose life it developed while alive, and even after death elevates and increases, and so by living and dying helps to realize the idea of the earth.
 Thus however my elements may be dispersed, when they join to what is already living they will elevate it; when they join to those things whose life resembles death, they will animate them.
 (I:447–48; cf. I:360)

-At the end of the above passage, Günderrode likens this process to reincarnation, adding: “The idea of the Indians of the transmigration of souls corresponds to this opinion[.]”
+At the end of this passage, Günderrode likens this process to reincarnation, adding: “The idea of the Indians of the transmigration of souls corresponds to this opinion.”
 I return to this claim below.
 Here, I only note that this suggests that Günderrode sees this model as allowing some form of personal survival beyond the death of the individual, although in an altered state.

 Günderrode maintains that the process of increasing animation through the forming and re-forming of groups of elements can only stop when and if life has been fully actualized—that is, when all potential life has become real.
 This, she claims, would take the form of a single organism, which would constitute the realization of what she calls the “idea of the earth”:

-[E]ach form that [the elements] produce is only a development of their life-principle.
+Each form that [the elements] produce is only a development of their life-principle.
 But the earth bears the life-material given back to it again in ever new appearances, until through ever new transformations everything capable of life in it has come to life.
 This would be when all mass would become organic; only then would the idea of the earth be realized.
 (I:447; cf. I:359–60)